 The mean (±SD) time-averaged steady-state daily testosterone concentration (C avg(0-24)) at Week 12 was 520 (±205) ng/dL compared with a mean of 149 (±99) ng/dL at Baseline.
 At Week 12, the mean percentage of time over the 24-hour sampling period that total testosterone concentrations remained within the normal range of 300 - 1050 ng/dL was 76%.
 Table 1 above provides the steady-state serum testosterone concentrations in greater detail.

 Striant® was also evaluated in a 7-day multicenter, open-label, parallel study comparing Striant® and an approved testosterone transdermal system (Study 2).
 In this study, Striant® was again administered twice daily.
 On Day 7, the mean C for the 29 patients who received Striant® was 550 (±169) ng/dL compared with a mean of 119 (±78) ng/dL at Baseline.
 At Day 7, the mean percentage of time for Striant® over the 24-hour sampling period that testosterone concentrations remained within the physiologic range of 300-1050 ng/dL was 84%.
 Additional pharmacokinetic data for this study are presented in Table 1 above.

 Figure 1 below shows the mean total testosterone serum concentration versus time at steady-state for two representative consecutive dosing intervals from both the 7-day and 12 week studies.
 The figure shows that the concentration-time curves for the different duration studies are consistent.

-dotted lines represent the upper and lower limit of normal for the normal
+.
+(The horizontal dotted lines represent the upper and lower limit of normal